Speed limits in Germany: History

 After over a decade of almost complete absence from political discourse, the issue of imposing a blanket maximum speed limit on German Autobahns was readdressed by a German federal government committee on the future of mobility and emission reduction in January 2019.
 In its first preliminary report, the committee recommended higher fuel prices and the introduction of an Autobahn speed limit among other measures.
 German transport minister Andreas Scheuer collectively called the plans laid out in the report as "gegen jeden Menschenverstand" ("going against all common sense").
 Merkel cabinet speaker Steffen Seibert subsequently clarified that there were no plans for a general speed limit.

 Minimum speed

-Posted minimum speeds usually only apply to specific lanes like the common configuration on 6-lane roads with a minimum speed of 110 km/h (68 mph) on the left and 90 km/h (56 mph) on the centre lane.
-Vehicles which cannot sustain speeds of 60 km/h (37 mph) on the flat are not allowed on the Autobahn, however.
-Because of this, many European self-propelled cranes and other extra-heavy trucks which would be unsafe at much higher speeds, but similarly unsafe or impractical (and certainly obstructive) to drive for long distances on surface streets between job sites and depots, are engineered with maximum design speeds a little over 60 km/h - typically 62 km/h (39 mph) at governed engine speed in top gear.
+Minimum speeds are very rarely marked in Germany.
+In 2017, the signs were removed from the Road Traffic Regulations (StVO), hence stopping the production of new signs.
+Previously existing signs remain valid but are slowly being removed.

 Advisory speed

 The nationwide advisory speed limit (Richtgeschwindigkeit) in Germany is 130 km/h since 1978.

 This advisory speed limit is taken into account by the case law.
-For instance someone who exceeds the target speed by about 60 percent, for no other reason than reaching home earlier, forbids any capacity to avoid an accident.
-A speed of 200 kilometres per hour makes it impossible to fastly avoid dangerous situations while compliance with 130 km/h and only moderate braking would have prevented the accident.
+For instance someone who exceeds the target speed by about 60 percent, for no other reason than reaching home earlier, forgoes any capacity to avoid an accident.
+A speed of 200 kilometres per hour makes it impossible to quickly avoid dangerous situations while compliance with 130 km/h and only moderate braking would have prevented the accident.